konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/information_extraction/index.md

    :width: 300px
    :align: center

+Information Extraction always happens at a Category level, that is, operates under a single Category.

 ### Train a custom Extraction AI

 This section explains how to create a custom Extraction AI locally, how to save it and upload it to the Konfuzio Server.